-The College provides opportunities for financial support for your studies – see details of some of these below, including the Research Support Grant and Kellogg College Travel Grants below.
-There are also awards for you to consider and sometimes new opportunities arise during the year so check your termly financial support email, from the Academic Administrator to all students, and some opportunities will also be mentioned on the College website.
+The College provides opportunities for financial support for your studies – see details of some of these below, including the Research Support Grant and Kellogg College Travel Grants.
+There are also awards for you to consider and sometimes new opportunities arise during the year.
+These will be advertised in a termly financial support email sent by the Academic Administrator to all students, and some opportunities will also be mentioned on the College website.

 Scholarships are only usually available for those applying to start a course of study but if you’re thinking of moving to DPhil study in the future we hope you will consider applying for a Kellogg College Progress scholarship.

-Please note, due to the wishes of donors or for unforeseen circumstances sometimes a grant/award may change following publication of this Student Handbook.
-For up to date details on awards please do check on the Scholarships section of our website.
+Please note, due to the wishes of donors or for unforeseen circumstances, sometimes the details of a grant/award may change following publication of this Student Handbook.
+For up-to-date information on awards please do check on the Scholarships section of our website.

 Kellogg College offers the opportunity to apply for a Research Support Grants to all students and the Kellogg College Travel Grant is available for DPhil and MPhil students to apply for.
 All recipients are kindly expected to provide the Communications team with details of the research, travel, or conferences enabled by these sources of funding, this is a mandatory requirement for those who are awarded a Travel Grant.

 Kellogg College Research Support Grants

 All Kellogg students are entitled to apply for a Kellogg College Research Support Grant to assist with costs incurred for the research component of their courses, or to assist in funding programme-related or career development opportunities.
-The maximum amount that you can be awarded during your studies is dependent on your programme type.
+The maximum amount that you can be awarded varies according to your programme of study.
 DPhil students can apply for a maximum of £1000.
 MPhil students can apply for a maximum of £500.
-Masters students can apply for a maximum of £250.
+Master’s students can apply for a maximum of £250.
 Once this amount has been reached, no further applications can be made.
-One application can be made per year and all applications must be made within years of fee liability.
+One application can be made per academic year and all applications must be made within years of fee liability.
 For students who transfer their programme of study, previous awards will count towards the maximum eligible amount.

 The application form for the 2021/22 academic year is available here; the deadline for applications is 1 September 2022.
 You will need to attach receipts and fill in your Supervisor details, as they will be contacted to approve your application.
-Applications will be accepted throughout the year but must be submitted no later than 1 September 2021 for research or eligible activities conducted during the academic year 2020/21 and before the last component of your course is finished.
+Applications will be accepted throughout the year but must be submitted no later than 1 September 2022 for research or eligible activities conducted during the academic year 2021/22 and before the last component of your course is finished.
 (Please note that applications received near the end of the University’s financial year, which is 31 July, may take up to four weeks to be processed.)